About anal fissure

 If treatment with botulinum A toxin doesn’t work, you may need surgery to relax your sphincter muscle or to remove the damaged skin.

 There are a number of operations to treat an anal fissure.
 For more information about what’s involved, see Related information.

 There are lots of reasons why you may get an anal fissure.
 It’s often caused by a hard or painful bowel movement, which damages the surrounding skin.

 Other reasons why you get an anal fissure include:

 - straining when you go to the toilet – sometimes because you’re constipated

 - inflammatory bowel disease, such as Crohn’s disease

-- trauma – for example, through anal intercourse
+- trauma – for example, through having anal sex

 - anal cancer